gonzolog/aws-lab/README.md

 # AWS Terraform Lab

-This repository is a hands-on Terraform lab designed to demonstrate infrastructure provisioning on AWS using modern best practices.
+This repository is a hands-on Terraform lab designed to demonstrate infrastructure provisioning on AWS using modern, real-world best practices.

-The focus of this project is not just resource creation, but understanding how infrastructure, networking, automation, and version control work together.
+The focus of this project is not just creating AWS resources, but understanding how **infrastructure design, networking, automation, state management, and version control** work together in a professional environment.

 ---